NBISweden/workshop-reproducible-research/docs/repres_project.md

 3. The final step is to plot the student experience in some way

-!!! attention
+!!! attention "Remember to"
-    Remember to:
     * Keep everything versioned controlled with `git`
     * Add information to the `README` file so others know how to re-run the project
     * Add required software to the Conda `environment.yml` file

 ### Inspiration and tipps for the student experience workflow